 During its sea trials, Bath Iron Works will be going over the ship from top to bottom, testing its performance and correcting anything it can correct at sea.
 It is hoped that the ship will be delivered to the Navy next year (2016).
 The ship’s exterior does more than make it look powerful and cool; it also helps to reduce its footprint on radar and sonar- using stealth technology.
 It is propelled electrically and carries a variety of missiles and guns.

 As the ship is designed to use more automation, fewer crew members are needed to operate it.
 The cost of this new ship is estimated to come in at about $4.5 billion.
-There are a total of three ships planned with the USS Zumwalt being the first.
+There is a total of three ships planned with the USS Zumwalt being the first.
 At one time, the Navy had planned on building 32 ships, but budget constraints have cut that number back significantly.

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.